Miracle: Letters to the President: Production

 On 9 June 2020, it was reported that Park Jeong-min, Im Yoon-ah and Lee Sung-min were considering the proposal of appearing in the film positively.
 On 25 August 2020, the cast was confirmed.

 Principal photography began on August 2, 2020 The filming location was Gangwon Province, South Korea.
 The film set in 1988, was shot in an open set and filmed around Yucheon-ri, Jeongseon, and various other places in the province such as a house in Nakcheon-ri, Dogye Dongdeok branch school in Samcheok, High1 Chuchu Park, Wonju Ganhyeon Tourist Site, and Wonju Rail Bike.

 Release

 Lotte Entertainment released a special video clip and handwritten letters of Park Jeong-min and Im Yoon-ah to promote the film.
-It was scheduled to premiere in June 2021 but the release was postponed.
-It was released theatrically on September 15, 2021 coinciding with Chuseok festival.
+It was scheduled to premiere in June 2021 but the release was postponed due to the COVID-19 pandemic.
+It was released theatrically on September 15, 2021, coinciding with Chuseok festival.

-The film was also screened at 1st Ulsan International Film Festival on December 19, 2021.
-It was also selected at 24th edition of Far East Film Festival held from April 22 to 30 2022, where it won Golden Mulberry award.
+The film was screened at 1st Ulsan International Film Festival on December 19, 2021.
+It was also selected at 24th edition of Far East Film Festival held from April 22 to 30 2022, where it won the Golden Mulberry award.

 Reception

 Box office

-The film was released on September 15, 2021 on 1198 screens.
-As per Korean Film Council (Kofic) integrated computer network, the film ranks third on the Korean box office in opening weekend.